- These are some of the rarest, most expensive Charizard Pokémon cards ever bought…

-These are the rarest, most valuable Charizard cards in the world…
+These are some of the rarest, most expensive Charizard Pokémon cards ever bought…

 1. 1999 1st Edition Holographic Base Set Charizard